pdwaggoner/pdwaggoner.github.io/Research.md

 ### Manuscripts Under Review

-* Uncovering the Online Social Structure Surrounding COVID-19 (with Robert Y. Shapiro, Sam Frederick, and Ming Gong), Invited to revise and resubmit at the *Journal of Social Computing*
+* Uncovering the Online Social Structure Surrounding COVID-19 (with Robert Y. Shapiro, Sam Frederick, and Ming Gong).
+Invited to revise and resubmit at the *Journal of Social Computing*

-* [Assessment, Testing and Comparison of Statistical Models using R](https://psyarxiv.com/vtq8f/){:target="_blank"} (with Daniel Lüdecke, Mattan Ben-Shachar Indrajeet Patil, and Dominique Makowski)
+* Applying Dimension Reduction in Modern Data Science and Quantitative Analysis.
+Revised and resubmitted at *Software Impacts*

 ### Manuscripts in Preparation (Selected)
 ##### >> See also preprints at [arXiv](https://arxiv.org/search/?query=Waggoner%2C+Philip&searchtype=all&source=header){:target="_blank"} or [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2663173){:target="_blank"}

 * Extending Uniform Manifold Approximation and Projection for Anomaly Detection (with Leland McInnes)

-* The Ideological Dynamics of Presidential Foreign Policy Rhetoric (with Matthew Ward)

 ### Other Writing (Op-Eds, Blogs, Non-Peer-Reviewed, etc.)